learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 dice_100m = np.random.randint(1,7,size=100000000)
 ```

-next, let's count the number of "events".
+Next, let's count the number of "events".
 Remember that an event here is defined as throwing a 5 or a 6.
 Store them in the values below.

 ```python